Test in production without watermarks.

 Before you use Amazon Textract for the first time, complete the following tasks:

-Once you have successfully signed up for the account and created IAM user, you can now set the access keys in AWS console to access the API programmatically using C#.
+Once you have successfully signed up for the account and created IAM user, you can now set the access keys in the AWS console to access the API programmatically using C#.
 You will need:

 NuGet Package Manager